kimbyongjin/Creature/Project-Scoping.md

+# Creature
+  by Daniel Kim,
+  April 4, 2019

 # Notes for my implementation of a CRUDdy app.

   - starting with basic framework, build upon the web app using local storage